Hashmi, Jones take oaths of office for lieutenant governor, attorney general

 All Democrats, the three officials take office at a challenging time for the nation and the commonwealth, when federal workforce layoffs and funding cuts have taken significant tolls.
 Spanberger’s campaign centered on affordability, protecting and creating jobs in Virginia, and strengthening the state’s education system, among other goals.

-Saturday’s inaugural ceremony, held in front of the historic Virginia State Capitol designed by Thomas Jefferson, included the Pledge of Allegiance led by the Girl Scouts of Virginia, a performance of the song “Shenandoah” by the Hermitage High School Select Treble & Chamber Singers, and an invocation by Father Jim Curran of Norfolk’s Basilica of St. Mary of the Immaculate Conception.
+Saturday’s ceremony, held in front of the historic Virginia State Capitol designed by Thomas Jefferson, included the Pledge of Allegiance led by the Girl Scouts of Virginia, a performance of the song “Shenandoah” by the Hermitage High School Select Treble & Chamber Singers, and an invocation by Father Jim Curran of Norfolk’s Basilica of St. Mary of the Immaculate Conception.